GoogleChrome/web.dev/src/site/content/en/blog/adaptive-loading-cds-2019/index.md

 The signals you can use for adaptive loading are listed below.
 Browser support is also included for each signal:

 ### The NetworkInformation.effectiveType property
-[`navigator.connection.effectiveType`](https://developer.mozilla.org/docs/Web/API/NetworkInformation/effectiveType), network—for fine-tuning data transfer to use less bandwidth. {% BrowserCompat 'api.NetworkInformation.effectiveType' %}
+[`navigator.connection.effectiveType`](https://developer.mozilla.org/docs/Web/API/NetworkInformation/effectiveType) is used to fine-tune data transfer to use less bandwidth. {% BrowserCompat 'api.NetworkInformation.effectiveType' %}

 ### The NetworkInformation.saveData property
-[`navigator.connection.saveData`](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/save-data), leverage the user's Data Saver preferences. {% BrowserCompat 'http.headers.Save-Data' %
+[`navigator.connection.saveData`](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/save-data) is used to leverage the user's Data Saver preferences. {% BrowserCompat 'http.headers.Save-Data' %

 ### The Navigator.deviceMemory property
-[`navigator.deviceMemory`](https://developer.mozilla.org/docs/Web/API/Navigator/deviceMemory), memory-for reducing memory consumption on low-end devices. {% BrowserCompat 'api.Navigator.deviceMemory' %}
+[`navigator.deviceMemory`](https://developer.mozilla.org/docs/Web/API/Navigator/deviceMemory), used to reduce memory consumption on low-end devices. {% BrowserCompat 'api.Navigator.deviceMemory' %}

 ### The Navigator.hardwareConcurrency property
-[`navigator.hardwareConcurrency`](https://developer.mozilla.org/docs/Web/API/NavigatorConcurrentHardware/hardwareConcurrency), CPU core count—for limiting costly JavaScript execution and reducing CPU intensive logic when a device can't handle it well. {% BrowserCompat 'api.Navigator.hardwareConcurrency' %}
+[`navigator.hardwareConcurrency`](https://developer.mozilla.org/docs/Web/API/NavigatorConcurrentHardware/hardwareConcurrency), is the CPU core count—for limiting costly JavaScript execution and reducing CPU intensive logic when a device can't handle it well. {% BrowserCompat 'api.Navigator.hardwareConcurrency' %}

 There are two places where you can make a decision about what to serve to users: the client and the server.
 On the client, you have the JavaScript APIs noted